espocrm/documentation/docs/administration/entity-manager.md

 !!! note

-    Some parameters are not available for certain entity type.
+    Some parameters are not available for certain entity types.

 ## Fields